Ergodicity of explicit logarithmic cocycles over IETs: Introduction

 \subsection{Ergodicity of cocycles with logarithmic singularities}

-In this paper we consider the special case when the cocycle $\varphi: I\to \overline{\mathbb{R}}:=\mathbb{R}\cup \{\infty\}$ has \emph{logarithmic singularities}, namely it blows up at a (non empty subset) of the discontinuities $\{ \beta_i, 1\leq i\leq d-1\} $ of $T$ as $C_{i}^\pm \log (x-\beta_i)$ as $x\to \beta_i^{\pm}$ (see Definition~\ref{def:logsing}).
-One of the reasons for the interest in this type of cocycle is that skew-products over IETs under such cocycles arise naturally when taking Poincaré sections of extensions of locally Hamiltonian flows on surfaces of genus $g\geq 1$ (see \S~\ref{sec:reduction} and also the introduction of \cite{Fr-Ul_BS} and the references therein), a class of flows whose study goes back to the work of Poincar{\'e} (see also the work of Krygin \cite{Kr}).
+In this paper, we consider the special case when the cocycle $\varphi: I\to$ {$\mathbb{R}\cup \{+ \infty, -\infty\}$} has \emph{logarithmic singularities}, {namely, if $\{ u^t_i, 1\leq i\leq d-1\} $ denote the discontinuities $T$,} it blows up at a (nonempty subset) of { $\{u^t_i, 1\leq i\leq d-1\} \cup \{u^t_0:=0, u^t_d:=1\}$ as $C_{i}^\pm |\log (x-u^t_i)|$ when $x\to (u^t_i)^{\pm}$}, { for some constants $C_i^\pm \in \R$ (not all equal to 0)} (see Definition~\ref{def:logsing}).
+One of the reasons for the interest in this type of cocycle is that skew-products over IETs under such cocycles arise naturally when taking Poincaré sections of extensions of locally Hamiltonian flows on surfaces of genus $g \geq 1$ (see \S~\ref{sec:reduction} and also the introduction of \cite{Fr-Ul_BS} and the references therein), a class of flows whose study goes back to the work of Poincaré \cite{poincare_memoire_1881} (see also the work of Krygin \cite{Kr}).